athenian-apcs/terse/README.md

-# Stream Reductions
+# Concise Coding

-In this assignment, you'll be writing some code to get more practice using Streams, Optionals, and Comparators in Java.
+In this assignment, you'll be getting some practice writing simplified code.
+Every function should be solved with just one line of code!
-**Do not use loops in any of your solutions!**

 <br />
 <br />